 Start from the kick off

-For us here at Omniplex, every new project starts with a kick off meeting with the client.
+For us here at Cursim, every new project starts with a kick off meeting with the client.
 We typically discuss the project as an overall, from branding through to content, expected duration, and the clients hopes and wants.

 So I take the opportunity to test my understanding after the meeting.
-If I summarize all of the key points as I have understood them, and share this with the project group, I can confirm I have understood correctly and am on the right path.
+If I summarise all of the key points as I have understood them, and share this with the project group, I can confirm I have understood correctly and am on the right path.
 It can also highlight anything I have misunderstood, and can pinpoint things that have changed since the meeting.

 Come up with a plan